logzio/logz-docs/_source/logzio_collections/_log-sources/ci-cd/jenkins.md

 2. Load the plugin in Jenkins

-    Use Maven to build the plugin.
+    Set Maven to use JDK 8, and then build the plugin.

     ```shell
-    mvn package
+    JAVA_HOME=/path/to/jdk/8/ mvn package
     ```

-    You'll see the `[INFO] Generating hpi` line in the response.
-    This line shows the path to the plugin file (.hpi extension).
-    For example:

-    ```
-    [INFO] Generating hpi /path/to/repo/logstash-plugin/target/logstash.hpi
-    ```

-    Copy the .hpi file from this path to your Jenkins plugins folder on your Jenkins server.
+    Copy `logstash-plugin/target/logstash.hpi` to your Jenkins plugins folder on your Jenkins server.

     ```shell
     cp /path/to/repo/logstash-plugin/target/logstash.hpi $JENKINS_HOME/plugins